knuber/hc_comp/Projects/PO_to_Voucher.md

 ---------------|-----------------------|-----------------------|-----------------------|
 |Freight	|Leave blank		|Amount only		|amount & carrier code	|
 |Duty		|Leave blank		|Not possible?		|amount & broker code	|
-1. Determine invoicing arrangement & terms
-  > `POMN06 OP 1` default flagged as calculate seprately and freight is singular per PO, not items
-  > _would need to test to verify that freight per PO will create multiple receivers_
-  > _would also need to test if duty type invoice is possible_

 New Process Flow: